daattali/beautiful-jekyll/aboutme.md

 ### my history

-To be honest, I'm having some trouble remembering right now, but I do remember some one whom I follow [a genius](https://www.youtube.com/watch?v=tnBQmEqBCY0) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, but I do remember some one whom I follow [a genius](https://www.youtube.com/watch?v=tnBQmEqBCY0) and this will answer **all** your questions.

 Hope you found it useful.